-In the 1940s through 1960s, as the US food supply rapidly industrialized, soy became a breakout star, especially because of USDA backing driven by challenges of World War II.
-While already grown in the US for a few hundred years, the rapid shift to industrial meat production, fast growing Cornish cross chickens, and more made the search for the perfect, low cost animal protein feed and industrial oil a high priority.
+In the 1940s through the 1960s, as the US food supply rapidly industrialized, soy became a breakout star, especially because of USDA backing driven by challenges of World War II.
+While already grown in the US for a few hundred years, the rapid shift to industrial meat production, fast-growing Cornish cross chickens, and more made the search for the perfect, low-cost animal protein feed and industrial oil a high priority.
 Soy met the challenge, soon taking over the United States, which now grows roughly one-third of the entire world’s annual output.

 Part of soy’s ascendancy was driven by its success at becoming one of the earliest genetically modified plants put into US agricultural production.
 But how it is grown isn’t the end of concerns with soy.
 The majority of the soy harvest is processed via toxic hexane solvent extraction along with industrial processing techniques.
 (1)

 And it no longer is just an industrial or animal feed product.
 Soy protein and other byproducts of this usually GMO legume are now a staple of the average American’s diet.
 Most people have no clue how much soy they are really eating.

 Soy’s ascendancy in academia and research, coupled with the heavy government subsidies it enjoys at taxpayer expense, means it is a cheap ingredient for industrial food.
 Soy oil, soy protein, soy milk, soy protein isolate, and other soy derivatives now lace and grace a wide variety of processed foods that adorn grocery store shelves.